hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ![](https://i.gyazo.com/04a90a99357e9b07e82ec23a6a4f31e7.png)

 [16:38:31](#yutW8cK0B8Md06RPGbVRBuiuUuLZXQdUvMbtJcT57Z8) <luce80>:
-:) simple, just use AI Ì†ΩÌ∏â .
+:) simple, just use AI üòâ .
 But I prefer to meditate on resizing normal table-like layouts.
 Just imagine , for instance, that simply defining the 1st `field` of my example as "resizable" it will push and pull the nearby `button`and same for `text-list` and bottom widgets.
-Shouldn't that be too hard, but not in my *immadiate* todo list so if you want to take the challenge Ì†ΩÌ∏â ...
+Shouldn't that be too hard, but not in my *immadiate* todo list so if you want to take the challenge üòâ ...

 [16:39:36](#1ZUk0nEsR62Swoq_nEgcQz8AM_vPTgS3rkzshNOdtvY) <luce80>:
 * :) simple, just use AI ;) .
 But I prefer to meditate on resizing normal table-like layouts.
 Just imagine , for instance, that simply defining the 1st `field` of my example as "resizable" it will push and pull the nearby `button`and same for `text-list` and bottom widgets.
 Shouldn't that be too hard, but not in my *immediate* todo list so if you want to take the challenge ;) ...